-James Braidwood, the son of a local tradesman was born in Edinburgh in the year 1800.
+James Braidwood, son of a local tradesman, was born in Edinburgh in 1800.
+He founded the world’s first municipal fire brigade and played a key role in shaping modern fire services.

 In 1703 after a series of devastating fires in Edinburgh’s Old Town, the city fathers were forced to act.
 “Owing to the sad desolations made in this city within these years by the terrible and dreadful fires…”